Best Places To Retire Free Report

 Lastly, Baja California Norte follows Pacific Time, which is GMT -8.
 Nevertheless, during daylight saving time, it changes to GMT -7.

-Tipping Is Being Polite
+Tipping In Mexico Is Being Polite

 When dining at a restaurant, it is customary to tip between 10% to 15%.
 Taxi drivers generally don’t expect a tip, but rounding up the fare and telling them to keep the change can make your life easier and keep them happy.